json-everything/json-everything/docs_source/usage/schema/generation.md

 When processing an object, the properties are analyzed for the presence of any of the above attributes.
 Each of the attributes can then add its intents to the context.

-To create your own attribute and have it processed by the system, you'll need to create a handler for it as well.
+To create your own attribute and have it processed by the system, it'll need to implement `IAttributeHandler` as well.

 The attribute itself is pretty simple.
 It's just a class that inherits from `Attribute`, implements `IAttributeHandler`, and carries some data.
 Here's `MaximumAttribute`: